Braudy History, Family Crest & Coats of Arms

 Braudy is a name of Anglo-Saxon origin.
 It was a name given to a stout person.
 The surname Braudy is derived from the Old English word brode, which means broad.
 This in turn is derived from the Old English word brad, which has the same meaning.

 The surname Braudy was first found in Cornwall in the parish of Helland.
 "The barton of Brodes or Broads, which appears to have been formerly possessed by a family of that name, was for some time subsequent to the reign of James I. a seat of a younger branch of the family of Glynn."

 Early History of the Braudy family

-Another 95 words (7 lines of text) covering the years 123 and 1233 are included under the topic Early Braudy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Braudy research.
+Another 48 words (3 lines of text) covering the years 123 and 1233 are included under the topic Early Braudy History in all our PDF Extended History products and printed products wherever possible.

 Braudy Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Braudy were recorded, including Broad, Brod and others.

 Early Notables of the Braudy family (pre 1700)